hitokiri-mata/katacoda-courses/kubernetes-fundamentals/springboot-to-k8s/step7-deploy.md

+The name of the application is `hello`, so set an environment variable to that name.

+`export APP_NAME=hello`{{execute}}

 Deploy the application on Kubernetes using the container image built and pushed in the previous step.
-The Kubernetes manifest YAML file has a $REGISTRY variable inside of it that needs to be replaced with the actual location of the private registry.
-Use the `envsubst` command to replace the environment variable.
+The Kubernetes manifest YAML file has a $REGISTRY and $APP_NAME variable inside of it that needs to be replaced with the actual location of the private registry and application name.
+Use the `envsubst` command to replace the environment variables.

-`cd ~ && envsubst < my-app.yaml > my-app-resolved.yaml`{{execute}}
+`cd ~ && envsubst < hello.yaml > hello-resolved.yaml`{{execute}}

-Inspect the Kubernetes resource declaration for starting the my-app application.
+Inspect the Kubernetes resource declaration for starting the `hello` application.

-`cat my-app-resolved`{{execute}}
+`cat hello-resolved`{{execute}}

 With the corrected location to the private registry, deploy the application.

-`kubectl apply -f my-app-resolved.yaml`{{execute}}
+`kubectl apply -f hello-resolved.yaml`{{execute}}

 In a moment the application will be available.